GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 Some stakeholders need to be managed closely, others only need to be informed, and still others are simply to be monitored.
 The final goal is to keep your stakeholders engaged and supportive.
 After all, stakeholder management is the process of maintaining good relationships with the people who have the most impact on your work.

 Actively developing and sustaining relationships with stakeholders has an incredible number of benefits.
 Improving risk management and minimizing uncertainty indirectly decreases costs.
-It speeds up problem solving and decision making, and increases stakeholder support.
+It speeds up problem solving and decision-making, and increases stakeholder support.
 In the end it leads to better outcomes for the company.

 One useful tool for stakeholder management is a prioritization matrix where you place your stakeholders on two perpendicular axes, typically representing influence and level of interest.
 Over time, as you gather information about your stakeholders, you can add useful stakeholder-specific metadata to this map, such as frequency of communication, preferred communication style, personality, key dates, and relationships.

 ![Stakeholder Map image](https://github.com/GILT-Forum/Globalization-Strategy-Playbook/blob/main/media/Chapter%203_Stakeholder_Map.png)
-The stakeholders in the top right quadrant are your priority: with them, you will discuss and agree on roadmaps, budgets, joint initiatives, strategic outcomes, etc. Your goal is to increase the level of interest of your stakeholders, so you deal mostly with people in the top two quadrants.
+The stakeholders in the top-right quadrant are your priority: with them, you will discuss and agree on roadmaps, budgets, joint initiatives, strategic outcomes, etc. Your goal is to increase the level of interest of your stakeholders, so you deal mostly with people in the top two quadrants.
 That said, as companies are far from static, new stakeholders might appear in any of the four quadrants.
 In the case of an acquisition or reorganization, you need to carefully monitor the environment.

 You can use different stakeholder management strategies to effectively engage stakeholders.
 These are the core strategies that we recommend to manage expectations and gain trust.

 1. **Understand their vision**.
 The key to a successful stakeholder engagement is to have a good understanding of stakeholders’ vision.
 By gathering your stakeholders’ requirements, you will better understand their concerns and constraints, and you will find solutions more easily.
 What are your stakeholders' goals and agendas?
 What problems are they trying to solve?
 What additional information will help you understand their needs and priorities?

     Examine the urgency and the legitimacy of your stakeholders’ expectations, who influences their opinions, and who they influence in turn.
 In dealing with a variety of stakeholders (from product teams to executive teams, to Procurement, etc.), you will have to deal with conflicting priorities.
-When you have to go through some delicate prioritization, as a guiding principle, do what is best for the company..
+When you have to go through some delicate prioritization, as a guiding principle, do what is best for the company.

     **Providing support in the local language**